A discrete framework for the interpolation of Banach spaces

 We develop a discrete framework for the interpolation of Banach spaces, which contains the well-known real and complex interpolation methods, but also more recent methods like the Rademacher, $\gamma$- and $\ell^q$-interpolation methods.
 Our framework is based on a sequential structure imposed on a Banach space, which allows us to deduce properties of interpolation methods from properties of sequential structures.

-Our framework has both a formulation modelled after the real and the complex interpolation methods.
-This allows one to extend results previously known for either the real or the complex interpolation method to all interpolation methods that fit into our framework.
-As application, we prove interpolation of analytic operator families and the interpolation of intersections for all methods that fit into our framework.
+Our framework has a formulation modelled after both the real and the complex interpolation methods.
+This enables us to extend various results, previously known only for either the real or the complex interpolation method, to all interpolation methods that fit into our framework.
+As applications, we prove an interpolation result for analytic operator families and an interpolation result for intersections.

 {

 }